ahmed-shariff/experiment_server/README.md

 param3 = 2
 ```

+See [toml spec](https://toml.io/en/v1.0.0) for more information on the format of a toml file.

-The above config file would result in the following list of blocks:
+The above config file, after being processed, would result in the following list of blocks for participant number 1:
 ```json
 [
   {